reltubttam/flatback/README.md

 # flatback

 Flatten control flow of callback based async functions using generator functions.
 The aims for this module are the following:
 - Maintain the distinction between errors passed to callbacks and thrown exceptions.
-Try catch should work as much as possible.
 - Concurrent execution should be intuitive and not require special data structure or dedicated library functions.
+Promise.all([P1, P2 ...
+Pn]) i'm looking at you.
 - Arguments should be passable into the generator function so integration with other libraries is easy.
-- As few assumptions should be made about usage as possible, callback conventions should be supported but not enforced.

 ## Installation